Oleg-N-Cher/OfrontPlus/Readme.txt

 Here are two versions:

-  1. Ofront+ for Windows & Linux command line
+  1. Ofront+ for Windows & Linux command line.

-  2. Ofront+ for BlackBox Component Builder (runs as a subsystem)
+  2. Ofront+ for BlackBox Component Builder (runs as a subsystem).

 You can download it at https://github.com/Oleg-N-Cher/OfrontPlus